caidychen/RxCloudFirestore/README.md

 ```

 ### Important Notes
 - All Firestore callbacks happen in their own threads (not the main thread).
-So if your subscriber needs to perform tasks on the main thread, make sure you **observeOn(MainScheduler.instance)**
+So if your observer needs to perform tasks on the main thread, make sure you **observeOn(MainScheduler.instance)**